Should a buyer hire an M&A advisor?

 The following are criteria that buyers should consider:

-- Advisor’s experiences: The buyer should evaluate the advisor’s experiences and reputation in the market.
+- M&A Advisors’ Experiences: The buyer should evaluate the M&A advisors’ experiences and reputation in the market.
 But the experiences here mean not only experiences in due diligence but also experiences on the buy-side and experiences in the target company’s sector.
-While the advisor’s reputation is important, the individual qualities of the team are most important.
-So you should not only look at the company’s name but also check whom the team consists of.
+While the M&A advisors’ reputation is important, the individual qualities of the team are most important.
+So you should not only look at the company’s name but also check who the team consists of.
 Big firms might also include some juniors on their teams to give them a chance.

-- Review the advisor’s due diligence methodology: The buyer should also review the advisor’s methodology to ensure that it is comprehensive, structured, and tailored to the specific transaction.
-While it matters how much sector knowledge they have, having the right experts asking the right questions from the right sources is of upmost importance.
+- Review the due diligence advisors’ methodology: The buyer should also review the due diligence advisors’ methodology to ensure that it is comprehensive, structured, and tailored to the specific transaction.
+While it matters how much sector knowledge they have, having the right experts asking the right questions from the right sources is of utmost importance.
 No matter how well they know the industry, it would not be helpful if they couldn’t conduct good research by asking the right questions.

-- Evaluate the advisor’s communication skills: The buyer should evaluate their communication skills to ensure they can effectively communicate complex information to you.
+- Evaluate the M&A advisor’s communication skills: The buyer should evaluate their communication skills to ensure they can effectively communicate complex information to you.
 The importance of communication has already been mentioned.
-Communication also builds the chemistry between the buyer and the advisor.
-While technical skills and experience are important in choosing which advisor should do which job, it’s also important to see the personal chemistry.
+Communication also builds the chemistry between the buyer and the M&A advisors.
+While technical skills and experience are important in choosing which M&A advisors should do which job, it’s also important to see the personal chemistry.

-- Obtain referrals: The buyer should obtain referrals from other clients who have worked with the advisor to fully understand their experience and level of satisfaction.
+- Obtain referrals: The buyer should obtain referrals from other clients who have worked with the M&A advisors to fully understand their experience and level of satisfaction.

 The fee for M&A due diligence can vary depending on several factors.
 But, there is some general information on the fee structure for M&A due diligence.
 The fee is usually either based on a fixed fee or an hourly rate.